nileshraut-analytics/my-pipeline-journey/README.md

 # Amazon Sales ETL Pipeline

-An end-to-end ETL pipeline built with **Python, Pandas, and PostgreSQL** that extracts raw sales data, validates and transforms it, aggregates product-level metrics, generates data quality reports, and loads processed results back into PostgreSQL.
+An end-to-end ETL pipeline built with **Python**, **Pandas**, and **PostgreSQL** that extracts raw sales data, validates and transforms it, aggregates product-level metrics, generates data quality reports, and loads processed results back into PostgreSQL.

 This project is part of my Data Engineering learning journey, where I continuously improve a single pipeline by introducing more realistic ETL practices such as modular architecture, logging, reporting, and error handling.

 ---

-# Project Overview
+# 📖 Project Overview

-This pipeline simulates a simplified production ETL workflow.
+This project simulates a simplified production-style ETL workflow.

-Instead of simply cleaning data and exporting a CSV, the project focuses on building a maintainable pipeline that includes:
+Instead of simply cleaning data and exporting a CSV, the pipeline focuses on building a maintainable workflow that includes:

 - Data extraction from PostgreSQL
 - Data validation and cleaning